| | | |

 Shoyu is a Japanese-style soy sauce.
 It’s made with fermented soybeans, wheat, and salt.
 The addition of wheat contributes a slightly sweet flavor and softens the saltiness.
 Shoyu has a more sophisticated flavor profile than its cousin, soy sauce.

-Soy sauce is a Chinese-style soy sauce, it’s made with hydrolyzed soybeans.
+Soy sauce is a Chinese-style soy sauce made with hydrolyzed soybeans.
 This chemical process speeds up the production process.
 The soy mixture is then fermented for a minimum of 3 weeks.
-However, many soy sauces are fermented for years.
+However, many soy sauces have been fermented for years.

 How To Make Shoyu Chicken

-3. Add the chicken to the saucepan and bring the shoyu broth to a boil over medium high heat.
+- Add the chicken to the saucepan and bring the shoyu broth to a boil over medium-high heat.

-5. Remove the lid and bring the sauce to a slow boil one more time.
+- Remove the lid and bring the sauce to a slow boil again.
 Allow the shoyu broth to reduce slightly.
 The chicken should be dark in color.

-6. Remove chicken from the shoyu broth.
-You can continue to reduce the sauce and then serve it over the chicken and on top of rice.
+- Remove chicken from the shoyu broth.
+You can continue to reduce the sauce and then serve it over the chicken and on top of the rice.

 What To Serve with Shoyu Chicken